mramshaw/Alexa-Stuff/README.md

 to a Cloud Provider's timetable.
 For instance, I received an email from Amazon on March 24th warning me that __Node.js version 6__ would be declared End-of-Life (EOL) on April 2019 (this can be as simple as selecting a different Node.js runtime).
+[I also received a follow-up email on April 16th.
+Kudos to Amazon.]

 As Node.js has the largest attack surface and greatest number of exploits of any modern language, this is actually good news.
 The roll-out is not too bad either: